Yandex Cloud

 All the required resources will be created in the specified folder.
 You can check resource availability and their settings in the management console.

-1. Create demo_data.csv on the running instance and fill it with test data:
+1. On your local machine, create the demo_data.csv file and fill it with test data:

 1,Anna